donkodimov/crypto-roc/README.md

  newgrp docker
 ```

-* If you want to reach the app outside the running machine, make sure port 8501 is not filtered by firewall.
+* If you want to reach the app outside the running machine, make sure port 8501 is not filtered by a firewall.

 ### License
 `crypto-roc` is free and open source software and may be redistributed under the terms specified in the